Which is Better – Sole Trader or Limited Company?

-- Your business is now public and friends or enemies can see you summary accounts for a small fee.
+- Your business is now public and friends or enemies can see your summary accounts for a small fee.

-- Limited liability does not apply to health and safety matters so added insurance will be needed to ensure cover.
+- Limited liability does not apply to health and safety matters so added insurance will be needed to ensure coverage.

 - Others can operate under the same name even if you have registered that business name.

-Benefits for Being A Sole Trader or Partnership
+Benefits of Being A Sole Trader or Partnership

 - It is the most cost-effective way of setting up a business.